Contact us whenever you need it! +1 855 997 0206Contact hours: Mon-Fri 8am - 10pm ET

 A bill of sale will normally have to contain the details of the buyer and seller, a description of the item for sale, the transactional information, any warranties permitted, and the signatures of both parties.

-In some states, you will also need a notary or witness signature for this document to final and binding.
+In some states, you will also need a notary or witness signature for this document to be final and binding.

 Who Keeps the Bill of Sale?